MiaadZ/anon-tokens-project/README.md

 | Generative AI (ChatGPT)                             | Rapid scaffolding of code, LaTeX & documentation |

 ## 📄 License & Citation
 Feel free to fork and build upon this prototype.
-If you reference this work, please cite as “Anonymous Tokens with Private Metadata Bit, RPTU project.”